Naitachal/ESOChatLog2Discord/README.md

 # ESOChatLog2Discord
-Instructions for piping ESO chat logs to a Discord channel
+Instructions for piping ESO chat logs to a Discord channel with no need to install any applications or complex code.

 ## Overview